b0a04gl/chat-space/readme.md

     Once the client is connected to the server, you can start exchanging messages between the server and client.

-Note: Make sure to start the server before the client, and use the same port number for both.
+Note: Make sure to use the same port number for both.